FROZEN EMBRYO TRANSFER

 What happens if I don’t use my embryos?

-Does freezing the embryos harm them?
+Does freezing harm the embryos?

 When can I do an FET cycle?